axibase/atsd/rule-engine/notifications/README.md

 Open **Alerts > Rules** page.

-Select a rule by name, open the 'Web Notifications' tab in the rule editor.
+Select a rule by name, open the **Webhooks** tab in the rule editor.

 Choose one of the webhooks from the 'Endpoint' drop-down.